dannotsys/Hypercubus.Mapping/README.md

     return mapper;
 });
 ```
-By default IEnumerables, Arrays and Lists are automatically configured for your configured types.
+IEnumerable, Array, and List configurations are automatically added to your configured types by default.
 You can disable this for a individual Type by using the overload of the `Configure` method that has a `addDefaultEnumerableTypes` parameter.\
 &nbsp;

 #### Mapper Usage